Thermal insulations normally consist of the following basic

 6.25

-Very good R-value, can be used with fibreglass resins
+Very good R-value, can be used with fibreglass

 Not always easily available, relatively expensive